vindarel/cl-str/README.md

 ### string-case

-A case-like macro that works with strings (CL's case only works with symbols).
+A case-like macro that works with strings (CL case's test function is `eql`, and that isn't enough for strings).

 Example: